john-t-white/StaticDotNet.ArgumentValidation/docs/README.md

 		// Nullability annontations let you set Name property
 		// as name argument is not null.
 		Name = Arg.IsNotNullOrWhiteSpace( name ).Value;

+		// Since age is an int, there is no need to check for null.
 		Age = Arg.Is( age ).GreaterThan( 0 ).Value;

+		// While phoneNumber isn't nullable, it's always still best practice
+		// to check for null.
 		PhoneNumber = Arg.IsNotNullOrWhiteSpace( phoneNumber ).Matches( phoneNumberRegex ).Value;
 	}